Liberia: Biodiversity and conservation

 Forests on the coastline are composed mostly of salt-tolerant mangrove trees, while the more sparsely populated inland has forests opening onto a plateau of drier grasslands.
 The climate is equatorial, with significant rainfall during the May–October rainy season and harsh harmattan winds the remainder of the year.
 Liberia possesses about forty percent of the remaining Upper Guinean rainforest.
 It was an important producer of rubber in the early 20th century.
+Liberian rubber production became a major economic driver in the early 20th century with Firestone Tire and Rubber Company's investment in the Country in the early 1920s.
+Despite its importance as an export good, Liberia's rubber industry has faced criticism for the environmental degradation it causes.
+The need for land for rubber plantations has led to deforestation, reducing Liberia's biodiversity and food access for Liberian peoples.
+Fertilizer use on rubber plantations has contributed to waterway pollution and an increase in greenhouse gas emissions, causing damage to aquatic ecosystems and health problems for local Liberian communities.

 Four terrestrial ecoregions lie within Liberia's borders: Guinean montane forests, Western Guinean lowland forests, Guinean forest–savanna mosaic, and Guinean mangroves.
-It had a 2019 Forest Landscape Integrity Index mean score of 4.79/10, ranking it 116th globally out of 172 countries.

 Liberia is a global biodiversity hotspot—a significant reservoir of biodiversity that is under threat from humans.

 Endangered species are hunted for human consumption as bushmeat in Liberia.
 Species hunted for food in Liberia include elephants, pygmy hippopotamus, chimpanzees, leopards, duikers, and other monkeys.
 Bushmeat is often exported to neighboring Sierra Leone and Ivory Coast, despite a ban on the cross-border sale of wild animals.

 Bushmeat is widely eaten in Liberia, and is considered a delicacy.
 A 2004 public opinion survey found that bushmeat ranked second behind fish amongst residents of the capital Monrovia as a preferred source of protein.
 Of households where bushmeat was served, 80% of residents said they cooked it "once in a while," while 13% cooked it once a week and 7% cooked bushmeat daily.
 The survey was conducted during the last civil war, and bushmeat consumption is now believed to be far higher.

 Trypanosoma brucei gambiense is endemic in some animal hosts here including both domestic and wild.
 This causes the disease nagana.
 In pigs here and in Ivory Coast, that includes Tbg group 1.
 Tbg and its vector Glossina palpalis gambiense are a constant presence in the rainforests here.
 Much research into Tbg was performed in the 1970s by Mehlitz and by Gibson, both working in Bong Mine with samples from around the country.
 The West African pariah dog is also a host for Tbg.

 The Desert Locust (Schistocerca gregaria) is a constant presence here.